 We offer two ways to be listed as an OEM of elementary OS in our store, with differing requirements and benefits.

-Model-by-model approval with those specific models featured in our store.
+Per-model approval, with each model featured in our store.

-The elementary OS Installer treats every installation as an OEM installation; step through it to install the OS, then shut down and the device is ready to be shipped to a customer.
-To create a custom image, install the OS, configure the system with an administrator account, delete that account, then create an image of the disk.
-In both cases, Initial Setup will run on the customer's first boot and create their user account.
+The elementary OS Installer treats every installation as an OEM installation; step through it to install the OS, then shut down the device and it is ready to be shipped to a customer.
+Or, to create your own custom image: install the OS, configure any necessary packages or settings using a temporary administrator account, delete the account, and then create an image of the disk.
+In both cases, Initial Setup will create an end user account upon the customer's first boot.

 System Settings offers several advantages to OEMs shipping elementary OS.
 From its pluggable architecture to easily-provided branding, System Settings was designed with OEMs in mind.